-One or two minutes may be all the warning you get when it comes to fire.
-Several years of drought have killed hundreds of millions mature trees across the country.
-In California, over 102 million trees have died since 2010, and 62 million trees died in 2016 alone!
-Many of the remaining trees are not as healthy as they could be, due to bark beetle infestation and disease.
-These trees have more dead leaves and dry twigs, making them susceptible to fire.
-Fire in landscapes You learned it back in elementary school: fire needs fuel, heat and oxygen to keep going.
+We all think it won’t happen to us.
+Fires happen elsewhere, to other people.
+And then fire strikes closer to home, devastating everything in its path.
+The time to protect your home and your family is before temperatures rise.
+The time to garden for fire safety is now.
+Drought and climate change have killed hundreds of millions of mature trees in North America.
+In California alone, over 102 million trees died between 2010 and 2017.
+Many of the remaining trees are not as healthy as they could be.
+Trees weakened by drought, disease, and bark beetle infestations are more susceptible to fire.
+Fire in landscapes You learned it back in elementary school: fire needs fuel, heat, and oxygen to keep going.
 A single spark can land on dry grass, move to a shrub, climb a tree, and then leap to your home, taking everything you own with it.
 It can also take your life.
 Gardening for fire safety means interrupting that spread.
-Rather than allowing fire to move through your landscape using shrubs and trees as a super highway, you can create spaces that slow or stop the flames.
-California state law (Public Resources Code 4291) requires that all rural homes have a 100-foot defensible space.
-Suburban homes face different challenges, but fire safety is still critical and many of the suggestions still apply.
-Each county has its own set of ordinances, so be sure to check with local authorities.
-Even without the law, fire safety around your home just makes good sense.
+Rather than allowing a fire to move through your landscape using shrubs and trees as a superhighway, you can create spaces that slow or stop the flames.
+Many state laws require that rural homes have a 100-foot defensible space.
+Suburban homes face different challenges, but fire safety is still critical.
+Many of the suggestions still apply.
+Since each county has its own set of ordinances, check with local authorities.
+Even without the law, fire safety around your home simply makes good sense.
 Defensible space Defensible space can slow or stop the spread of fire.
 It also helps keep you, your family, and our heroic firefighters safe.
-Your defensible space is made up of two zones.
-Zone 1 - According to CalFire, the first zone consists of a 30-foot perimeter around any buildings, sheds, or decks on your property.
-Maintaining this zone means:
+That space consists of two zones: Zone 1 is a 30-foot perimeter around any structures.
+You can prevent fire in this zone with these tips:

-Zone 2 - The second zone extends 100 feet from your home.
-To maintain Zone 2:
+Zone 2 extends 100 feet from your home.
+Maintain Zone 2 with these practices:

-Use fire-resistant plants We all know that green plants burn a lot more slowly than dead, dry plants.
-And there are no truly fire-resistant plants.
+Use fire-resistant plants We all know that green plants burn more slowly than dead, dry plants.
+But there are no fire-resistant plants.
 If it gets hot enough, anything can burn.
 You can help keep your home safe by planting low-growing, high-moisture plants closest to your home.
-Succulents certainly come to mind.
-When deciding where to install plants, imagine your home in the bottom of a shallow bowl.
-The height of your plants should get taller as your move away from the building.
-This would help draw fire away from your home, rather than towards it.
+Succulents probably come to mind.
+Imagine your home sitting at the bottom of a shallow bowl.
+To maintain fire safety, place shorter plants closer to the house and taller plants further away.
+Doing this helps draw fire away from your home rather than towards it.
 The following plants are less likely to be a fire hazard:

-The added advantage to many of these plants is that they have evolved to withstand drought, which means many of them require less water.
-UCANR provides a list of low-risk, Fire-safER plants.
+The added advantage to many of these plants is that they have evolved to withstand drought, which means many of them will require less water.
 Despite their name, evergreens, such as pine and fir, are far more flammable than the hardwoods.
 Fire Safety Create a fire safety plan.
 If you live in rural areas, use the Wildfire Safety Plan.
 If you live in a city or suburban area, use the plan provided by the National Fire Protection Association.
 Seriously, people.
 It takes 20 minutes and could save your life.
 To learn more about how likely fires are in your area, check out the maps provided by the National Park Service.
 Also, CalFire offers a homeowner’s fire safety checklist that deserves your attention.
-In case of high fire risk If fire risk is especially high, you may want to take the following actions before it is too late:
+In case of high fire risk If the risk of fire is high in your area, you may want to take the following actions before it is too late:

-Bottom line: keep your plants green and healthy and move flammables away from your home.
+Keep your plants green and healthy, and move flammables away from your home.

 All